Doctor insights on:

 Can You Get Athletes Foot On Your Heel

 Athlete's Foot...: The fungus which causes athlete's foot (mainly tinea) likes a warm, dark, moist environment.
 While it is potentially possible to get a tinea infection in the mouth, it is relatively rare.
 You may have thrush which is most often caused by a yeast infection.
 See a dermatologist for diagnosis and treatment. ...Read moreSee 1 more doctor answer

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Can you get athletes foot from carpet?
+- Can athletes foot cause foot swelling?